consileonpl/consileonpl.github.com/_posts/2014-04-17-terminal-unleashed.md

 save you a lot of time.
 And separating one project from another will protect you from doing something accidentally on the wrong project.

-We know that `tmux` command will create us an empty session with number as a name.
+We know that `tmux` command will create an empty session with number as a name.
 However we can create session with specific name: `tmux new -s <name>`.
+If you forgot to create new session with specified name you can always rename the current session using `ctrl+a` followed by `$` (`shift+4`) shortcut.

 Let's create 2 sessions using this notation: